-The money Cabrera received when he signed his first pro contract in 1999 changed his life.
+In 1999, the money Cabrera received when he signed his first pro contract changed his life.
 The family purchased a used car and said they'd save the rest of the money.

 In 2001, Cabrera benefited from playing with roommate Adrian Gonzalez at low Class A Kane County.
 Gonzalez helped him achieve a comfort level with a foreign language and strange land.

 Before 2002 spring training, Miguel had a fine season in the Venezuelan Winter League He hit .300-5-18 in 180 at-bats during the regular season, then hit .293-3-15 in round-robin playoff action.
 Cabrera also made the all-star game, where he shared MVP honors.

 During the All-Star break in 2003, Miguel married his high school sweetheart, Rosangel, in a civil ceremony.
 Then, after the 2003 season, they had a church wedding in Venezuela.
 They consider themselves homebodies.

 "We went to school together in Venezuela and have been close ever since," Cabrera said.
 Asked where she got her name, he said, "Her mother was named Rose, and her father Angel, so they combined names and came up with Rosangel."
 They named their daughter Rosangel as well.
 She was born in September 2005.

 He has adapted well to the professional baseball lifestyle.
 And he is a vocal leader who gets along with his teammates.
 He stays positive and is a good clubhouse presence.